25 Best and Cheapest Markets in Delhi and What to Buy 2026

 Flower garlands at Ghazipur Phool Mandi

 The action starts early at 4:00 am, and the market is practically shut down by noon.
-If you want to see the place in full swing and get some great deals on flowers, go by 5:00 am.
+If you want to see the place in full swing and get some great deals on flowers, go by 6:00 am.

-Never accept the first price offered by vendors and bargain.
 This is the best of the cheapest flower markets, but the lowest prices are found deep in the market.
-The stands on the periphery are always more expensive.
+It is a wholesale market, you will usually have to buy at least 1/2 kg of flowers.

 25. Banjara Market (in Gurugram)

-A selection of wooden home decor items on display for sale
+A selection of wooden home decor items on display for sale at Banjara Market, one of the best cheapest markets in Delhi

 Home decor items for sale at Banjara Market

 Even though this market is situated in Gurugram (a suburb south west of Delhi) it’s worth the drive for the amazing deals and selection of ceramic kitchenware and dishes.
-The same pieces that are for sale in Zara and H&M are here at Banjara Market but at a fraction of the cost.

 Besides ceramics, there are all kinds of decor items such as lamps, mirrors, flower pots, frames, furniture and rugs.
 Items may have small defects, check everything carefully.

-Things to Remember When Shopping at Delhi Markets
+Things to Remember at Delhi’s Cheapest Markets

 • Wear comfortable shoes and bring water